atom/node-keytar/README.md

 `account` - The string account name.

-Returns the string password or `null` on failures.
+Returns `true` if a password has been deleted, or `false` on failure.

 ### replacePassword(service, account, password)